Tourism in Perth: Heirisson Island

-Heirisson Island is located in the Swan River, between East Perth and Victorias Park suburbs, under Causeway elevated street.
-It has a protected area inhabited by Kangaroos, Ducks and other birds.
+Heirisson Island is located in the Swan River, between East Perth and Victoria Park suburbs, under the Causeway elevated street.
+It has a protected area inhabited by kangaroos, ducks and other birds.
 It is open for people to walk or ride their bicycles into the area.
 In 2017, there were at least five western grey kangaroos on the island.
-Outside the protected area there are places for other amenities as well such as the picnic, fishing and barbecue places.
+Outside the protected area, there are places for other amenities, such as picnics, fishing and barbecue.
 Dogs and pets are also allowed in this area.
-Walking all way to the end of the Causeway in East Perth, you can find some restaurants facing the Swan River, bike and kayak renting services, swan river boat tours and a children's park.
+Walking all the way to the end of the Causeway in East Perth, you can find some restaurants facing the Swan River, bike and kayak rental services, Swan River boat tours and a children's park.